Mike Lees: Aftermath of Operation Tombola

-Owing to his injuries, Lees was eventually smuggled from behind enemy lines to Florence and repatriated to England.
+Owing to his injuries, Lees was eventually smuggled by small airplane from behind enemy lines to Florence and repatriated to England.
 While in hospital in Chester, Lees claimed he had been promised a promotion to Major within a week of entering Italy.
 The report of this claim was passed to Lieutenant-Colonel Richard Thornton Hewitt, commander of Allied Special Forces in Italy.
 Hewitt investigated the claim, and found it spurious, writing "“I must emphasise most strongly that he was never promised promotion by me or any officer serving under me, that in no circumstances would I recommend his promotion…” This was partially due to Hewitt learning the claim of promotion had come from Lees himself.
 “I learnt, after he had been dropped, that (Lees) himself had expressed the view that he should have been granted major’s rank”.
 Hewitt also noted that Lees had been shielded from disciplinary action, only due to the wounds he sustained in combat.

-On July 17, 1945, Major Farran recommended Lees be immediately gazetted with the Military Cross for his actions during the raid (making no mention of the orders to delay the attack).
+On 17 July 1945 Major Farran recommended Lees be immediately gazetted with the Military Cross for his actions during the raid (making no mention of the orders to delay the attack).
 The recommendation was rejected, owing to both Lees' insubordination, and the squandered opportunity to incorporate Operation Tombola into Operation Grapeshot.
 Lieutenant Colonel John Grosvenor Beevor wrote in his rejection of the award: “It is not disputed that the facts given are correct or that this officer, along with SAS detachment, showed gallantry and enterprise.
 But in the opinion of 15th Army Group the value of this operation depended on its timing and Captain Lees with the SAS carried it out prematurely and recklessly, in spite of the express orders from 15th Army Group transmitted by this HQ.
 But for the gallantry displayed and the fact that Captain Lees was wounded in action, it is probably that disciplinary action would have been considered.”

 Though not disciplined or court-martialed, Lees was blocked from a post-war career with MI6.